snellm/highlander/README.md

 Downloading
 ===========

-Current version is 0.3 - alpha quality code (API is subject to change).
+Current version is 0.4 - beta quality code (API is subject to change).

 Maven: